MrFrankChen/WIFS2019/README.md

 # WIFS2019
-Code for paper "Robotic Attack Detection System"
+Code for paper "GAN Based Attacks on the User’s Touch Screens: A Tale of Adversarial Samples"